Department of Geography and Planning

 A GOG 498 (= A USP 457) Advanced Geographic Information Systems

 The department’s honors program in geography is intended to recognize the academic excellence of its best students, to give them the opportunity to work more closely with the faculty, and to enhance their understanding of geographical theory and research.
 Students may apply for admission to the program during their junior year or at the beginning of their senior year.
 To gain admission, students must have formally declared a major in geography and completed at least 12 credits of course work in the department.
 In addition, at the time of admission students must have an overall grade point average of at least 3.25, and of 3.50 in geography.

 The departmental Honors Committee will review each student’s progress at the end of each semester.
-Upon completion of all honors program requirements with a grade point average of 3.50 in geography and 3.25 overall, students will be recommended by the Honors Committee for graduation with Honors in Geography, and will be honored at the departmental recognition ceremony for degree candidates in May.
+Upon completion of all honors program requirements with a grade point average of 3.50 in geography and 3.25 overall, students will be recommended by the Honors Committee for graduation with Honors in Geography, and will be honored at the departmental recognition ceremony in May.

 Combined B.A./M.A.
 Program

 The combined B.A./M.A. program in geography provides an opportunity for students of recognized academic ability and educational maturity to fulfill integrated requirements of undergraduate and master’s degree programs from the beginning of their junior year.
 A carefully designed program can permit a student to earn the B.A. and M.A. degrees within nine semesters.